aryahonraopatil/aryahonraopatil/README.md

 ## Skills
-- Languages: C#, JavaScript, Python, Java, C++, HTML, CSS, SQL, NoSQL
+- Languages: Python, C++, HTML, SQL, NoSQL
-- Frameworks & Libraries: .NET, Angular, React, Bootstrap
 - Databases: SQL Server, Oracle, MySQL, MongoDB
 - Cloud Platforms: Microsoft Azure, Amazon Web Service
-- Tools & Technologies: Git, Docker, Jenkins, RESTful APIs, DevOps, CI/CD, Tableau, PowerBI
+- Tools & Technologies: Git, Docker, Jenkins, RESTful APIs

 ## Connect with me
-- 🤔 I’m learning to navigate my career in the tech industry.
+- 🤔 I’m learning to be a better researcher and plan to go into academia after my Ph.D.
 I would love to discuss your learnings, struggles and passions.
 I like listening to people's stories and understand the complexities of being a human, finding meaning in our work and life and ultimately what really matters in our life!

 - 💬 Ask me about large language models, speech technologies, emotional storytelling, my experiences, coffee, yoga, anything!
 I would love to hear from you!